 The constants 𝜃i, can be any number, positive, negative, or zero, for i = 0, 1, and 2 (although if a coefficient is 0, this removes a feature from the linear combination).
 A familiar example of a linear transformation of one variable is a straight line with the equation y = mx + b.
 In this case, 𝜃o = b and 𝜃1 = m. 𝜃o is called the intercept of a linear combination, which should make sense when thinking about the equation of a straight line in slope-intercept form like this.

 What kinds of things are "not allowed" in linear transformations?
-Any other mathematical expression besides what was just described, such as the following:
+Any other mathematical expressions besides what was just described, such as the following:

 Multiplying a feature by itself; for example, X12 or X13.
 These are called polynomial terms.